waldrain/waldrain.github.io/moniwonig.md

 - blocked wwwp output air hole in bathroom wall; too much cold came in through it
 - started second row of new wood stack beside border to elben below johannas wiese
 - blocked gas heater exhaust hole in bathroom chimney; wwwp sucked in chimney air through it
+- cbl bought a Kippsaege; forget about Michael Portenier's one: 70 cm Durchmesser 4 kW chf 700 in Landi

 ### Aussenkueche